Phase transition and asymptotic behaviour of flocking Cucker-Smale model: Introduction

 \section{Introduction}

 In many fields such as biology, ecology or economic studies, emerging collective behaviours and self-organization in multiagent interactions have attracted the attention of many researchers.
-In this paper we consider the Cucker-Smale model in order to describe \emph{flocking}.
-The original model of~\cite{MR2324245} describes a population of $N$ birds moving in $\R^3$ by the equations
+In this paper we consider the McKean-Vlasov model in order to describe \emph{flocking} {(see \cite{D,F} for more information)}.
+The original model of~\cite{MR2324245} is Cucker-Smale model, which describes a population of $N$ birds moving in $\R^3$ by the equations

 at discrete times $t_n=n\Delta t$ with $n\in\mathbb{N}$ and $\Delta t>0$.
 Here $v_i$ is the velocity of the $i$th bird, the model is homogeneous in the sense that there is no position variable, and the coefficients $a_{ij}$ model the interaction between pairs of birds as a function of their relative velocities, while $\lambda$ is an overall coupling parameter.
 The authors proved that under certain conditions on the parameters, the solution converges to a state in which all birds fly with the same velocity.
-Another model is the Vicsek model~\cite{PhysRevLett.75.1226} which was derived earlier to study the evolution of a population in which individuals have a given speed but the direction of their velocity evolves according to a diffusion equation with a local alignment term.
+Another model is the Vicsek model~\cite{BF,G,PhysRevLett.75.1226} which was derived earlier to study the evolution of a population in which individuals have a given speed but the direction of their velocity evolves according to a diffusion equation with a local alignment term.
 This model exhibits phase transitions.
 In~\cite{MR3067586,MR3305654,MR2914250,MR3180036}, phase transition has been shown in a continuous version of the model: with high noise, the system is disordered and the average velocity is zero, while for low noise a direction is selected.